SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### shell commands for terminal management

+There are a number of shell commands that nevertheless still are concerned with terminals, and not with shells

+###### terminal emulator

-There are a number of shell commands that nevertheless still are concerned with terminals, and not with shells fgconsole   get the number of the current tty fgconsole --next-avaliable   get next unallocated vt deallocvt   remove unused virtual terminals chvt N   change to ttyN
+fgconsole   get the number of the current tty fgconsole --next-avaliable   get next unallocated vt deallocvt   remove unused virtual terminals chvt N   change to ttyN

+###### any terminal

+clear|clears the terminal window

 #### shell

-the shell is typically the foreground process, buty may be the background process e.g. if we're using a TUI The shell is a special kind of program.
+the shell is typically the foreground process in a given terminal, buty may be the background process e.g. if we're using a TUI.
+The shell runs in the foreground of a terminal if its being used interactively.
+The shell is a special kind of program.
 The shell is the interpreter that executes the commands.

-clear|clears the terminal window
+##### variants

+The first shell, introduced in 1971, was called the thompson shell with the executable sh. the pwb/masey shell was introduced in 1977 and built on top of the thompson shell, keeping the executable sh.
+The bourne shell was introduced in 1979 and also had/has the executable sh.
+Today, the executable sh most often is a sym- or hardlink to a different shell, e.g. bash or csh. csh is a more c-like shell developed from the thompson shell. tcsh itself is a more advanced version csh.
+Today, csh is most often a sym- or hardlink to tcsh. ash, bash, ksh, and zsh are descendants of the bourne shell. bash is the shell of GNU, and perhaps the most common shell as of 2020.

 ##### shell history